OzNetNerd/oznetnerd.github.io/_posts/2020-10-21-architecting-on-aws-ec2.md

 _This post is a part of the "[Architecting on AWS](/2020/10/17/architecting-on-aws/)" series_

-Picking up from where we left of, the [the devs' requirements](/2020/10/20/architecting-on-aws-infrastructure-as-code/#whats-next) were as follows:
+Picking up from where we left off, the [the devs' requirements](/2020/10/20/architecting-on-aws-infrastructure-as-code/#whats-next) were as follows:

 1. They need a web server
 2. Python & Flask need to be installed on the web server